luacm/html/README.md

 ## Sublime Text 2
 Sublime is probably the coolest/hippest code editor out there right now, and that's one of its biggest advantages.
 It has a great community and therefore TONS of plugins.
 Some great default features are multiple cursors, tons of syntax highlighting options, awesome snippet support, and a super-userful built-in build system creator.
 To manage all of these plugins, you'll definitely want to install the package manager listed below.

+On top of all of this, Sublime is probably the fastet

 Cost: Sublime technically requires a license, but you can consider it nagware.
 It has an unlimited free trial where it'll ask you to buy it every 10 saves or so.
 You can just ignore it.
 However, if you like it, of course buy a license.
 Developers gotta eat.

 Links